nareshsoni02/WeatherApp/README.md

 Following design patterns are used to implement price processor:-

 1. Point to Point Channel - Queue is used to establish connection between price processor and various vendors.
 2. Publish Subscribe Channel - Topics are used to publish price to interested downstream system.
-New system can subscribed at anytime.
+New system can subscribe at anytime.
-3. Dead Letter Channel - The Dead Letter Channel is used to attempt redelivery, handle poision message and store it for future analysis.
+3. Dead Letter Channel - The Dead Letter Channel is used to attempt redelivery, handle poison message and store it for future analysis.
 4. Message Channel - Queue, Topic, Dead Letter queues are used.
-5. Message - Message Exchange pattern inOnly is to pass message one way.
+5. Message - Message Exchange pattern inOnly is used to pass message one way.
 6. Pipes and Filters - Pipes and Filters are used to connect vairous component of processor.
 7. Message Translator -  Message Translator is used to convert json price message to POJO.
 8. Message Endpoints - Various message Endpoints are implemented using route URIs rather than directly using the Endpoint interface.